Strength athletics in Sweden

-Strength athletics in Sweden refers to the participation of Swedish competitors and events in the field of strength athletics in association with the World's Strongest Man.
+Strength athletics in Sweden refers to the participation of Swedish competitors and holding national strongman competitions.

 History

 Sweden has a long and rich history of strength athletics dating back to the mid 1900s in the sport of Olympic weightlifting with Bo Johansson in the 1960s and 1970s, and several top ranked IPF Powerlifters such as Lars Hedlund and Lars Norén during the 1980s.
 Sweden has been at the top international level in World's Strongest Man since the very beginning in the late 1970s with Lars Hedlund achieving numerous podium finishes.
 Sweden struggled through the 1980s and early 1990s until the arrival of Magnus Samuelsson in 1995.
 Samuelsson would go on to win the 1998 World's Strongest Man, Sweden's only WSM title.
 Magnus continued to win major international contests and be a top podium finisher at WSM until his retirement in 2008.
 In recent years, Johannes Årsjö has continued to maintain Sweden's top position on the international scene with numerous podium finishes at major international contests.